Denis Savard: Playing career

 On June 29, 1990, Savard was infamously traded to the Montreal Canadiens for star defenceman Chris Chelios and a second-round pick (Mike Pomichter), a transaction that has since been considered largely in Chicago's favor as Chelios would produce some of his best seasons as a Blackhawk while Savard's career was on the decline.
 Savard won the Stanley Cup with the Canadiens in 1993, although Savard was kept out of much of the postseason due to a hairline fracture in his ankle, and was essentially an assistant coach by the clinching game five.

 He signed as a free agent with the Tampa Bay Lightning in the summer of 1993, where he played a season and a half.
 On April 6, 1995, Savard was traded back to Chicago, for a 1996 sixth-round pick (Xavier Delisle).
 Savard's NHL career would end where it had started, with the Blackhawks.

 In 1,196 NHL games, Savard scored 473 goals and 865 assists, totalling 1338 points.
-He trails only Bobby Hull and Stan Mikita for total points in Chicago Blackhawks history.
+He trails only Bobby Hull, Stan Mikita and Patrick Kane for total points in Chicago Blackhawks history.
 Five times during his career he scored at least 100 points and for seven straight years he had at least 30 goals.
 His highest point total of 131 came in 1987–88 and his highest goal total of 47 came in 1985–86.
 In 169 playoff games, he scored 66 goals and 109 assists for a total of 175 points.